pni-lab/mlconfound/docs/quickstart.rst

 by the confounder-target association.
 Put simply, this is what is tested by the proposed partial confounder test.

-Here we will apply the ``partial confound test`` on two simulated
+Here we will apply the ``partial confounder test`` on two simulated
 datasets: - H0: null-hypothesis dataset with no confounder bias, i.e. conditional independence between the predicted values and the confounder variable, given the observed target variable.
-Note that the (unconditional) association between the prediction and the target are significant but - according to the H0 of the partial confoudner test - can be fully explained by the association between the target and the confounder. - H1: alternative hypothesis with an explicit confounder bias.
+Note that the (unconditional) association between the prediction and the target are significant but - according to the H0 of the partial confounder test - can be fully explained by the association between the target and the confounder. - H1: alternative hypothesis with an explicit confounder bias.
 Here, the association between the predictions and the confounder